Gary Blaker QC

 020 7420 9500

-Since taking silk Gary has continued to develop his practice in all aspects of property law, professional negligence and commercial chancery litigation.
+Since taking silk Gary has continued to develop his practice in all aspects of property law, property damage, professional negligence and commercial chancery litigation.

-In addition to landlord and tenant and real property cases, Gary is experienced in professional negligence and civil fraud claims.
+In addition to landlord and tenant and real property cases, Gary is experienced in property damage, professional negligence and civil fraud claims.

 In 2018 Gary appeared successfully in P&P/Dreamvar, the landmark Court of Appeal case on property identity fraud, Gibbs v Lakeside Developments Limited, a Court of Appeal case about unjust enrichment and the law of forfeiture and the Chancery appeal in Devere v LB Hounslow concerning the unlawful mooring of houseboats in Brentford.

 Gary’s versatility often leads him to work outside mainstream property law.
 Recent instructions have included, advising on the strategic reorganisation of housing stock for local authorities, a £10 million personal injury claim concerning defective premises and a multi-million pound planning related professional negligence claim.
 In recent years he has also developed a practice in property damage cases, particularly those caused by fires and floods.